postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Introspection.md

 ## Overview

-This namespace exposes some intermediate details of the compilation process, such as the list of aspect classes, aspect instances, advice, transformations, or diagnostics.
+This namespace reveals intermediate details of the compilation process, such as the list of aspect classes, aspect instances, advice, transformations, and diagnostics.

-This namespace is helpful when you want to troubleshoot an aspect, a fabric, or a set of aspects.
-It gives you details that are not obvious from the compilation output.
+This namespace proves useful when troubleshooting an aspect, a fabric, or a set of aspects.
+It provides details that are not readily apparent from the compilation output.

-To start with this namespace, you should load your C# project or solution using the <xref:Metalama.Framework.Workspaces> namespace or with the LINQPad driver.
-See <xref:linqpad> for details.
+To begin with this namespace, load your C# project or solution using the <xref:Metalama.Framework.Workspaces> namespace or with the LINQPad driver.
+Refer to <xref:linqpad> for more information.

 The entry point of this namespace is the <xref:Metalama.Framework.Introspection.IIntrospectionCompilationDetails> interface.
 This interface is implemented by the <xref:Metalama.Framework.Workspaces.Workspace> and <xref:Metalama.Framework.Workspaces.Project> classes.

-For instance, the following query returns all aspect instances in a project:
+For example, the following query returns all aspect instances in a project:

 ```cs
 workspace.GetProject("Metalama.Samples.Log4", "net6.0").AspectInstances